mplattu/thermostat/README.md

 The parameters for the script are given as balenaCloud variables which are shown to the application as environment vars.
 Here is a list of variables:
  * `THERMOSTAT_DELAY_BETWEEN` Delay between execution cycles in seconds.
 Type: integer
+ * `SENSOR_BCAST_IP` Broadcast IP to listen for sensor messages.
+This should be a broadcast IP of your LAN (e.g. 192.168.0.255).
+If empty, binds to all addresses.
+    Type: string
  * `THERMOSTAT_DEVICE` ESPhome device name (e.g. `relay_4.local`).
 Each device must
    have a key and API password defined.
 See below.
 Type: comma-separated list of strings